Syslog / Syslogd in PASE for IBM i

-This document provides basic information about syslog and syslogd as it pertains to PASE on System i.
+This document provides basic information about syslog and syslogd as it pertains to PASE on IBM i OS.

 The syslog API is used on UNIX systems to log messages regarding system operation.
 Messages sent using syslog are received by a syslogd daemon running in the background on a local system.
 The syslogd daemon routes the messages to a destination described by a configuration file.
 Messages can be logged locally or routed to another system across the network.